 IT support career paths

 Do the benefits of working in IT appeal?
 Let’s explore the different career pathways available to help you start planning your career move.
-Here are some of the roles you could specialise in within IT support:
+Here are some of the roles you could specialise in after gaining experience in IT support:

 Which certifications do employers look for?